CBI sales in the foreign currency auction drop today

 Category: Economy

-Shafaq News Agency correspondent reported that CBI sales at the Foreign Exchange Auctions registered a 0,84% decline to settle at $212,578,732.
+Shafaq News Agency correspondent reported that CBI sales settled at $234,650,750.
 The weighted average rate of the dinar to the U.S. dollar was specified at 1460.